microsoft/qsharp/katas/content/distinguishing_states/peres_wooters_game/solution.md

-### Solution

-> The task is a simple game inspired by a quantum detection problem due to Holevo ("Information-theoretical aspects of quantum measurement", A. Holevo) and Peres/Wootters ("Optimal detection of quantum information", A. Peres and W. K. Wootters).
-In the game, player A thinks of a number (0,1 or 2) and the opponent, player B, tries to guess any number but the one chosen by player A.
+> The task is a game inspired by a quantum detection problem due to Holevo ("Information-theoretical aspects of quantum measurement", A. Holevo) and Peres/Wootters ("Optimal detection of quantum information", A. Peres and W. K. Wootters).
+In the game, player A thinks of a number (0, 1 or 2) and the opponent, player B, tries to guess any number but the one chosen by player A.
 >
 > Classically, if you just made a guess, you'd have to ask two questions to be right $100\%$ of the time.
 If instead, player A prepares a qubit with 0, 1, or 2 encoded into three single qubit states that are at an angle of 120 degrees with respect to each other and then hands the state to the opponent, then player B can apply a Positive Operator Valued Measure (POVM) consisting of 3 states that are perpendicular to the states chosen by player A.
 > It can be shown that this allows B to be right $100\%$ of the time with only 1 measurement, which is something that is not achievable with a von Neumann measurement on 1 qubit.